Philodendron Birkin: Master Easy Maintenance Techniques

 Humidity: Indoor humidity should be 40 to 60 percent.
 Bathrooms or Kitchens can be good spots due to having higher humidity levels.

-Air Circulation: Avoid placing it where air flow is restricted.
+Air Circulation: Avoid placing it in air flow restricted areas.
 As well, air circulation is beneficial for preventing pests and diseases.

 Spacing: Keep it at a pace where there is enough space for leaves to spread.